-A dog might push her bowl around because she's looking for different food, because she wants to eat in a different spot or because she wants to bury it.
+A dog might push her bowl around because she's looking for different food, or because she wants to eat in a different spot, or because she wants to bury it.
 If you try a bowl with a nonslip bottom and she still tries to push it around, there are ways to figure out why.
 There isn't one answer to why dogs move their food bowls, so it may take some detective work to discover the cause of your dog's behavior.

 If she's moving her head from side to side over the food, that's likely a sign of a burying motion dogs use even indoors.
-Many dogs instinctively protect food from competitors by pushing the bowl into a corner, taking food out of it or trying to cover it -- some dogs do this even in a one-dog household where no one ever takes their food.
+Many dogs instinctively protect food from competitors by pushing the bowl into a corner, taking food out of it or trying to cover it – some dogs do this even in a one-dog household where no one ever takes their food.

 A simple first step: Try a plastic bowl or a plate.
 Some dogs react to the noise of their collar tags on a bowl.
 If she consistently moves her dog dish to a different place before she eats, consider feeding her there.
 She might want to eat in a warmer or more protected spot or be more comfortable on a rug than on a bare floor.
 Alternatively, move her bowl to a place that excludes other animals or that's closer to you.

 To check if she dislikes her food, give her a small amount of a different food to see if she continues to push the bowl.
 If you normally keep food in her bowl, or you feed her more than guidelines on the dog food suggest, try putting her on a feeding schedule.

 Consult with your vet before changing your dog's diet or feeding schedule, especially if she's a puppy, ill, pregnant, nursing or old -- or if there's a sudden change in your dog's eating habits or health, such as a loss of appetite, bloating, bowel changes or loss of interest in her usual activities.